 Mashed Potatoes Recipe

 Mashed potatoes are used in many types of cooking.
 In Britain we use them for meals like: ‘bangers and mash‘ (sausages and mashed potatoes), cottage and shepherd’s pie, fish cakes and all sorts of other yummy food (see the list at the end of this post).

-The secret to making mashed potatoes a success is getting it nice and smooth and super tasty.
+The secret to making mashed potatoes a success is getting them nice and smooth and super tasty.